 However, the best annotation for line 141 is no annotation at all.
 The reason is that each implementation of the Multiset interface should specify its own nullness properties when it specifies the type parameter for Multiset.
-For example, two clients could be written as or, more generally, as class MyNullPermittingMultiset<E extends @Nullable Object> implements Multiset<E> { ... } class MyNullProhibitingMultiset<E extends @NonNull Object> implements Multiset<E> { ... } '''
+For example, two clients could be written as class MyNullProhibitingMultiset<E extends @NonNull Object> implements Multiset<E> { ... }